 It’s no secret that social media is an important marketing tool, but you may be wondering if Instagram is the right platform for lawyers.
 In short, the answer is a resounding yes.
 An estimated 71% of U.S. businesses are on Instagram.
 While it may seem unlikely to use Instagram for law firms, it’s a great way to reach new clients and show them who you are, especially for lawyers in certain specialties.
+This is how to get started, along with lawyers on Instagram to follow to get inspiration for your own posts.

 Why should I be on Instagram?